-So, our objective in this work is the investigation of stigmergy principles in the context of cognitive MAS, i.e. societies of goal-oriented(/driven) and task-oriented(/driven) agents interacting at the cognitive level.
-Such agents are therefore not necessarily to be considered simple and reactive as in the ant case, but they can typically be rational, heterogeneous, with adapting and learning capabilities.
-We refer to this approach by the term cognitive stigmergy, to remark the differences with respect to existing approaches to stigmergy in MAS, which are typically based on societies of agents whose capabilities and behaviour resemble those of insects-like entities.
+Our objective in this work is the investigation of stigmergy principles in the context of cognitive MAS, i.e. societies of goal/task-oriented/driven agents interacting at the cognitive level.
+Such agents are therefore not necessarily simple and reactive ones, as in the ant case, but can typically be rational, heterogeneous, with adapting and learning capabilities.
+We adopt the term cognitive stigmergy to denote this approach, so as to remark the differences with respect to existing approaches to stigmergy in MAS, which are typically based on societies of agents whose capabilities and behaviour resemble those of insect-like entities.

-As in the case of classic stigmergy, the environment is a central concept for cognitive stigmergy, as enabler and mediator of agents work and interaction.
-The general picture - reflecting a certain complexity in the corresponding engineering of applications - is given by an (open) set of agents with their own specific tasks and goals, which perform their individual as well as social activities in the same working environment, sharing the same field of work.
+As in the case of classic stigmergy, the environment is a central concept for cognitive stigmergy, as an enabler and mediator of the agent work and interaction.
+The general picture-reflecting a certain complexity in the corresponding engineering of applications-is given by a (possibly open) set of agents with their own specific tasks and goals, which perform their individual as well as social activities in the same working environment, sharing the same field of work.
 The interaction among the agents is indirect, uncoupled in time and space.
 From a modelling and engineering point of view, it is natural to model such a working environment as a first-class entity: agents are aware (i) of their field of work, (ii) of it being shared with other agents, and (iii) of its functionalities and opportunities to be possibly exploited to achieve their objectives (affordance of the environment).
 Such opportunities are exploited by properly using the working environment, that is, by executing the operations that the environment makes available to agents and by observing its state.

-Then, as in the case of classic stigmergy, a main point is that the environment is not a mere passive "container", but it embeds mechanisms and (reactive) processes which promote the emergence of local and global coordinated behaviours.
-It has not only a state which can be observed and modified by agents, but it encapsulates some laws which can be triggered by agent actions (or the passing of time), and which alter the environment state independently of the agent intentions.
+As in the case of classic stigmergy, a main point here is that the environment is not a mere passive "container", but it embeds mechanisms and (reactive) processes that promote the emergence of local and global coordinated behaviours.
+It has not only a state that can be observed and modified by agents, but it encapsulates some laws that can be triggered by agent actions (or, by events such as a change in location, or the passing of time), and that alter the environment state independently of the agent intentions.

-More cognitively, the working environment in cognitive stigmergy can be framed as a set of shared statefull tools providing specific functionalities that are useful for agents while perfoming their individual work; at the same time, however, such tools are designed to exploit the idea of being collectively shared and used by agents in order, and are generally implemented so as to effectively and efficiently support their intended functionalities, leading then to a dramatic impact at the social level.
+Under a cognitive perspective, the working environment in cognitive stigmergy can be framed as a set of shared stateful tools providing specific functionalities that are useful for agents performing their individual work.
+At the same time, such tools are designed to be collectively shared and used by agents, and are generally implemented so as to effectively and efficiently support their shared functionalities, thus largely impacting on the social level.

-How to model this kind of working environment as first-class issue in MAS?
-To this end, in this paper we use the notion of artifacts, providing a means to explicitly and directly design and build such a working environment.
+In the rest of this section, we focus on the answer to the following key question: how to model this kind of working environment as first-class issue in MAS?
+To this end, we use the notion of artifacts, as the means to explicitly and directly design and build such a working environment.